moabubakar/passmanager/README.md

-# passmanager
+# aonio password manager
-Password manager application using Python, made as a practice project.
+> This password manager application was made using Python, and is a practice project NOT intended for actual use.